 Welcome to CodeSignal Interview, the remote technical interview platform complete with an advanced cloud-based IDE, collaboration tools, and more features for scaling up your hiring!
-Unlike traditional whiteboard or Google Doc interviews, CodeSignal Interview enables evaluating candidates in an authentic software development environment, with the added conveniences of built-in video calling and a shared online whiteboard.
+Unlike traditional whiteboards or Google Doc interviews, CodeSignal Interview enables evaluating candidates in an authentic software development environment and includes the added conveniences of built-in video calling and a shared virtual whiteboard.

 Candidates write real code that compiles, making for a more realistic interview experience that emulates actual software development work.
 Candidates can even demonstrate real-world skills like using source control and the Linux command line.

 - Review and share interview results

 Get an in-depth look at our Interview solution!

 0:54 - Accessing the Interview Dashboard

 5:53 - Template Feedback